 The value of our life story

 It's time to put aside stereotypes and unnecessary expectations when it comes to sharing our life stories.
-It's doesn't have to be dramatic, nor difficult.
-I've posted on this before.
+It doesn't have to be dramatic, nor difficult.

 Each person's life story has value.
 It's real and genuine, because it's true.